MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/icacls.md

 |[/substitute <SidOld> <SidNew> [...]]|replaces an existing SID (*SidOld*) with a new SID (*SidNew*).
 Requires the *directory* parameter.|
 |/restore <ACLfile> [/c] [/l] [/q]|Applies stored DAcls from *ACLfile* to files in the specified directory.
 Requires the *directory* parameter.|
 ## remarks
--   SIDs may be in either numerical or friendly name form. if you use a numerical form, affix the wildcard character **\*** to the beginning of the SID.
+-   SIDs may be in either numerical or friendly name form.
+If you use a numerical form, affix the wildcard character **\*** to the beginning of the SID.
 -   **icacls** preserves the canonical order of ACE entries as:
     -   Explicit denials
     -   Explicit grants